vk-cs/docs-public/docs/en/main/additionals/migration/migrate-hyperv/migrate-hyperv.md

 To load a VM image, use the OpenStack CLI to avoid possible errors when processing large files by the web interface.

+1. Make sure that the OpenStack CLI [is installed](/en/base/account/project/cli/setup) and you can [log in](/en/base/account/project/cli/authorization) to it.
-1. [Convert](../packer#1--convert-image-to-raw-format) the resulting export file `.vhdx` to RAW format.
+2. [Convert](/en/base/iaas/use-cases/packer#1--convert-image-to-raw-format) the resulting export file `.vhdx` to RAW format.
-2. Upload the file to an existing VK Cloud project:
+3. Upload the file to an existing VK Cloud project:

    ```bash
    openstack image create --private --container-format bare --disk-format raw --property store=s3 --file <file_path.raw> <image name>